Aivi & Surasshu: Steven Universe (2013–2020)

-Infloresce & Meanwhile (2022-Present)
+Infloresce Records & Meanwhile (2022-Present)

-In 2022, in an attempt to help support other composers and artists and create a community for personalized music, aivi founded Infloresce Records.
-The label released their first album Infloresce Vol.1 - Floral Folklore featuring songs from artists signed to the label such as Lena Raine, telebasher, and miles morkri.
-Aivi & Surasshu composed, and performed the song "Mai and the Snake" for the album.
-In addition to their track on the album, surasshu mastered the album with aivi serving as album director.
+In 2022, Aivi founded Infloresce Records.
+The label released their first compilation album Infloresce Vol.1 - Floral Folklore featuring music from artists such as Lena Raine, telebasher, and miles morkri. aivi & surasshu composed the track "Mai and the Snake" for the album based on the Vietnamese folktale, "The Legend of the Yellow Mai Flower".
+In addition to their track, surasshu mastered the album and Aivi served as album director.

-On July 28, 2023, for the 10-year anniversary of their first album, the duo released the 10th Anniversary Edition of The Black Box.
-It includes 7 new tracks and had a limited run of vinyl, with a comic book to go alongside it.
+On July 28, 2023, the duo released the 10th Anniversary Edition of The Black Box through Infloresce Records.
+It included 7 new tracks and had a limited run of vinyl, and was accompanied by a printed comic book illustrated by Diana Jakobsson.

-In 2023 Aivi & Surasshu released their second full album, Meanwhile.
-Originally intended to be a sequel to The Black Box the album shifted to a reflection on the time spent in between the many events in their life since their last album.
+In 2023, aivi & surasshu released their sophomore album, Meanwhile.
+Originally intended to be a sequel to The Black Box, the album shifted into a reflection of their life together since their debut album.
 The album was met with generally positive reviews, but received noticeably less attention than their previous work.

 Other projects

-The duo worked on numerous video game soundtracks including Soul Saga, Ikenfell, Cryamore and Way to the Woods, as well as several interactive Google Doodles.
+The duo composed the soundtrack for the video game Ikenfell, as well as several interactive Google Doodles.
+They are currently composing the music for the video game Way to the Woods.